-Port priority is a priority level of the port.
-After port priority is configured, the data stream will be mapped to the egress queues directly according to the priority level of the port.
+Port priority is just a property of the port.
+After port priority is configured, the data stream will be mapped to the egress queues according to the CoS of the port and the mapping relationship between CoS and queues.

 2. 802.1P Priority